 - Materials handling (Forklift operations, overhead hoist operations)

 - Personal Protective Equipment (Eye, face, hearing, foot, respiratory)

 Contact us at 320-589-7421 or email email@example.com

 Emergency Training Associates and Ringdahl EMS - Minnesota & North Dakota.
-Class begins January 16, 2013 and applications are being accepted now for this program.
+Class begins May 17, 2014 and applications are being accepted now for this upcoming program.
 The program is a 13 month certificate program and is designed to allow individuals to continue working while attending the program.
 One day a week and one weekend per month is the classroom portion of the program.
 ITV connections in many communities throughout Minnesota and North Dakota allow for students to participate in classroom lectures through ITV.
 Skills and some class time is spent in Fergus Falls, MN or Jamestown, ND classroom with all students of the programs.
 Applications are accepted continuously, with interviews arranged in September.
 Class size is limited to 15 students.
 Clinical experience is a large portion of the program and is in addition to the classroom requirements.
 You must have current EMT National or State certification along with CPR and some patient care work or volunteer experience prior to the beginning of the paramedic program.
 Contact ETA for more information or in Minnesota call 1-800-450-2216 and in North Dakota call 1-701-251-2273.